emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does not have a custom player. ❌

 ***
+## Smashystream
+### Score: 17/26
+1. Streams load very fast. ✔️
+1. Content is 1080p, and can be lowered. ✔️
+1. Good for both new and old content. ✔️
+1. Has 12 servers, but does not auto-switch if one fails. ⚠️
+1. Site does not have episode auto-next. ❌
+1. UI is alright but has room for improvement. ⚠️
+1. Some servers have subs, but main is usually missing them. ⚠️
+1. It has movies, shows and anime. ✔️
+1. Has watch lists and history, and you can login to sync them across devices. ✔️
+1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site works well, but doesn't look too great on mobile. ⚠️
+1. Site does have a custom player. ✔️

+***
 ## Noxe
 ### Score: 17/26
 1. Some servers load fast, but main has issues sometimes. ⚠️